nsobkovych/web-dev-forum/README.md

 # Web Development Forum

+The Web Development Forum is an online platform dedicated to fostering collaboration, knowledge sharing, and discussions among web developers of all skill levels.
+The goal of the project is to create a vibrant community where developers can connect, learn from each other, and stay updated with the latest trends and technologies in web development.
+Users can create topics, participate in discussions, comment on posts, provide answers to questions, and share their knowledge and experiences.

 Web Development Forum is a project based on MEAN stack (MongoDB, Express.js, AngularJS, Node.js).
 This implementation contains modular code and a component-based application structure using Angular 1.5 and ES6.
 It uses Gulp and a handful of Gulp plugins to perform various tasks.
 The project has a responsive layout.

 ## Getting Started